• Skip to main content

 The fluoride contained in most of these medications, however, is in an organic bond, called organofluorine.
 In most drugs, this carbon-fluoride bond is strong enough to resist breaking down into fluoride within the body, and it is generally believed that most organofluorine drugs do not contribute to daily fluoride exposure.

-However, this is not always the case, and research has found that some fluorinated drugs, including Cipro, do break down into fluoride, and can thus be a major source of fluoride exposure for some individuals.
-Studies have found elevated levels of fluoride in the urine or blood following the use of several of these drugs (including fluorinated anesthetics, Cipro, Niflumic acid, Flecainide, and Voriconazole).
-It is likely that other drugs do so as well, but have not yet been studied.
+However, this is not always the case, and research has found that some fluorinated drugs, including ciprofloxacin (Cipro), do break down into fluoride, and can thus be a major source of fluoride exposure for some individuals.
+Studies have found elevated levels of fluoride in the urine or blood following the use of several of these drugs (including fluorinated anesthetics, Cipro, [15] niflumic acid, [16] flecainide, [17] and voriconazole [18]).

-In your healing journey, have you ever considered that fluoride could possibly have a direct effect on your thyroid health?
 When I was digging for my root cause, fluoride toxicity did not get my attention right away, but I now know there are multiple ways in which fluoride can be detrimental to the thyroid gland and my overall health.

 What will surprise many is that dental fluorosis, the term for hypomineralization of tooth enamel caused by excessive fluoride during enamel formation, is actually a result of thyroid function.
-In hypomineralization, teeth become more porous and susceptible to breaking, wearing down and decay.
+In hypomineralization, teeth become more porous and susceptible to breaking, wearing down, and decay.

 Just like other halogens, fluoride has been proven to act as a trigger in inducing thyroid cell death, as well as lead to the development of thyroid inflammation and autoimmune thyroid disease like Hashimoto’s.

-A study in India examined children aged 8-15 years in a high-altitude district of India, where the groundwater was contaminated with high levels of fluoride.
+A study in India examined children aged 8 to 15 years in a high-altitude district of India, where the groundwater was contaminated with high levels of fluoride.
 The primary goal of the study was to determine the presence and severity of dental fluorosis, nutritional status, kidney health, and thyroid function.
 The results of the study revealed that dental fluorosis and urinary fluoride levels were significantly higher in affected children than in the control group.
 Additionally, the nutritional status of affected children was lower, and chronic kidney damage was higher.

 Thyroid function was also impacted by fluoride.
 Children in communities with high fluoride intake had a significant decrease in thyroid-stimulating hormone (TSH).
 Additionally, parathyroid hormone levels were found to be significantly higher in affected children.

 Another fascinating study done in India analyzed the effect of fluoride toxicity on multiple generations.
 In this study, the researchers extensively studied fluoride’s effect on the brain, as well as on the thyroid.
-They administered high-fluoride water to three generations of rats orally, in order to study the fluoride-induced changes on their thyroid hormone status, their acetylcholinesterase (an enzyme that helps break down acetylcholine), the levels of fluoride in their brain, as well as their learning and memory retention.
+They administered high-fluoride water to three generations of rats orally, in order to study the fluoride-induced changes in their thyroid hormone status, their acetylcholinesterase (an enzyme that helps break down acetylcholine), the levels of fluoride in their brain, as well as their learning and memory retention.
+[24]

 The study observed a significant decrease in FT3 and FT4 serum levels, in the rats who consumed fluoride-treated water, as compared to the control group.
 This decrease was most significant in the third-generation rats.
 The presence of degenerating neurons was also observed, and once again, it was worst in the third-generation rats.
 The same was true of the rats’ learning and memory capabilities.
-So, fluoride can actually cause brain fog in rats!
-Though studies will need to be conducted on human populations, this observation in rats suggests that those who have fluoride in their drinking water are at risk for developing hypothyroidism and increased brain fog, and their offspring are more likely to have developmental defects.
-Those are definitely a lot of issues those of us with Hashimoto’s want to avoid, along with everyone else.
+[25] So yes, as you may suspect, fluoride can actually cause brain fog in rats, and I don’t think you need to be a rat to experience fluoride-induced brain fog!

 The Root Cause Rebels among us know that if you remove the trigger, you will see improvement in thyroid symptoms.
 Many of my clients have reported improvement in thyroid symptoms and thyroid function tests simply by removing fluoride from their daily intake.